-Most of the benefit of beach nourishment projects goes to local communities.
-The CBO noted this criticism when it included elimination of federal funding for beach nourishment as a budget option: "Proponents of halting federal spending for beach replenishment argue that its benefits accrue largely to the states and localities in which the projects occur and that the cost should therefore be borne entirely at the state and local level."1
+Beach nourishment is a questionable practice to begin with, and the current high level of federal support for these projects is even more problematic.
+Most of the benefit of these projects goes to local communities.
+The CBO noted this criticism of federal funding for beach nourishment when it included elimination for this funding as a budget option: "Proponents of halting federal spending for beach replenishment argue that its benefits accrue largely to the states and localities in which the projects occur and that the cost should therefore be borne entirely at the state and local level."

-The 2007 Water Resources Development Act, however, made beach nourishment a national concern, stating "[I]t is the policy of the United States to promote beach nourishment...including beach restoration and periodic beach renourishment for a period of 50 years...."

-These projects have little relevance to national priorities, however.
+The 2007 Water Resources Development Act, however, made beach nourishment a national concern, stating "[I]t is the policy of the United States to promote beach nourishment...including beach restoration and periodic beach renourishment for a period of 50 years....\11 These projects have little relevance to national priorities, however.
 Congress should act now to scale back its involvement in these costly long-term commitments that primarily benefit local communities.